holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/03_binary_part_2/lesson_plan.md

 ## Lesson Plan

-In this class, students review and build on the previous two lessons (binary and hexadecimal).
+In this class, students review and build on the previous two lessons (binary and cashboxes).
 Students will revisit how different number systems work and then learn new language having to do with the size of information with words like bit, byte, nibble.